-HSM Purchases Atlanta Attachment Company making it the fourth operating division and maintains its Lawrenceville, Georgia facility.
-AAC to continue its industry status in all divisions of the company and will grow all divisions in the global economy.
+HSM Purchases Atlanta Attachment Company making it the fourth operating subsidiary and maintains its Lawrenceville, Georgia facility.
+AAC to continue its industry status in all subsidiaries of the company and will grow all subsidiaries in the global economy.

 First Furniture Industry Catalog